-After playing Company & Co.’s first escape game in Toronto, Kevin jumped at the chance to join the team.
-With a background in producing arts events, writing for film/TV, theatre, and comics, and a passion for adventure and immersive experiences, Kevin was a natural fit as one of Company & Co.’s game designers.
-In less than a year Kevin has worked on the development of two immersive games set in Toronto’s historic castle Casa Loma, and “Lost & Found In Chinatown”, an immersive outdoor experience combining elements of scavenger hunts, escape games, and alternative city tours.
+After playing Secret City Adventures’ first escape game in Toronto, Kevin jumped at the chance to join the team.
+With a background in producing arts events, writing for film, TV, theatre, and comics, and a passion for adventure and immersive experiences, Kevin was a natural fit as one of the company’s game designers.
+Since joining, Kevin has worked on the development of the immersive Casa Loma Escape Series set in Toronto’s historic castle, the Murdoch Mysteries Escape Series, and the Black Creek Pioneer Village Escape Series.

 Fresh off a career on the stage, Nick’s longtime focus has been devised theatre and stage direction.
-After developing curated immersive theatre, audience experience analytics, and a series of competitive archery rulesets, Nick joined the Secret City design team in time to help build the groundbreaking Murdoch Mysteries Escape Series.
+After developing curated immersive theatre, audience experience analytics, and a series of competitive archery rulesets, Nick joined the Secret City Adventures’ design team in time to help build the groundbreaking Murdoch Mysteries Escape Series.
 Secret City Adventures is a perfect alchemical mixture of Nick’s three great loves: games, theatre, and the art of Dungeon Mastery.

 Casa Loma Manager

 Born in bonnie Scotland, Arran completed his MA(Hons) in Film, Television & Scottish Literature before moving to Florida to bring Disney characters to life, working for The Walt Disney company.
 Returning to London, his background in events management with a luxury UK chocolate brand gave him his Willy Wonka credentials.
 Recently arriving in Toronto, Arran is feeling at home based at Casa Loma with its immersive escape games and stellar, diverse team.
 Outside of work, you can find Arran eating, drinking and exploring his way around everything Canada has to offer.